malamin92/functionalStuff/README.md

 such things as building an app using a framework, I will create different repos.
 This repo will only cover parts concerning the very fundementals of javascript and nothing more.

+###

+I did a simple todo list in react, without any template architecture or data store, just a client side todo to see how react works.